jhrcook/jhrcook-website/content/hobbies/reading/2026/index.md

 **Currently reading:**

-1. *The Story of Birds* by Steve Brusatte
+1. *Exploring Calvin and Hobbes* by Bill Watterson and Robb Jenny
-2. *A Concise Introduction To Pure Mathematics* by Martin W. Liebeck
+2. *If There Is No God* by Dennis Prager